 A large number of students at Memorial are enrolled in intensive math and reading classes, leaving little room in their schedules for elective courses such as art or music.
 Many do not have the money for pay-to-play sports programs or have transportation to get to practices.

-So when assistant principal Tehia Robinson learned about After-School All-Stars, she knew it would be just the solution Memorial needed to provide sports and enrichment programming to its students.
+So when Assistant Principal Tehia Robinson learned about After-School All-Stars, she knew it would be just the solution Memorial needed to provide sports and enrichment programming to its students.

-Three months later, students have visited the University of Tampa to meet the lacrosse team, taken photography and cooking courses, and played flag football, volleyball and other activities.
+Three months later, students have visited the University of Tampa to meet the lacrosse team, taken photography and cooking courses, and played flag football, volleyball, and other activities.

 The program will extend into the summer even.
-A partner ship with the city of Tampa will shift After-School All-Stars into a six-week full-day pro gram during the summer that will operate in several locations throughout the city.
+A partnership with the city of Tampa will shift After-School All-Stars into a six-week, full-day program during the summer that will operate in several locations throughout the city.

 Robinson said so far, it’s proven to be extremely popular.
-“Now we have a chance to give those opportunities after school that they miss because of their schedules;’ she said.
-“Our kids so deserve it!’
+“Now we have a chance to give those opportunities after school that they miss because of their schedules,” she said.
+“Our kids so deserve it!”

-Rooted in the Inner City Games Foundation – a Los Angeles-based sports competition founded in 1992 and commissioned by actor and former California governor Arnold Schwarzenegger – the goal of After-School All-Stars is to help students prepare for high school and beyond, said Michael Brown, executive director of the Tampa Bay chapter.
+Rooted in the Inner City Games Foundation, a Los Angeles-based nonprofit founded in 1992 and commissioned by actor and former California governor Arnold Schwarzenegger, the goal of After-School All-Stars is to help students prepare for high school and beyond.

-“The data shows that (middle schoolers) are one of the neediest groups;’ he said.
-“The kids are on a slippery slope!’
+“The data shows that (middle schoolers) are one of the neediest groups,” said Michael Brown, executive director of the Tampa Bay chapter.
+“The kids are on a slippery slope!”